gvanuxem/jlfricas.documentation/README.md

  - StyledStrings

  And optionnally:
+  - MathLink (use the option `--enable-mathlink` at configure time)
+  - PythonCall (and CondaPkg if you want to install some Python® packages)
   - Plots
-  - UnicodePlots (will be used by default)
+  - UnicodePlots (will be used by default if installed)
   - Latexify
   - LaTeXStrings
   - DataFrames and Statistics